GiveawayDispenser/Twitch-Giveaway-Raffle-Bot/README.md

 ## Possible Future Features
  - [ ] Raffles that work across multiple Twitch Channels.

- - [ ] Countdown timer after using !winner, resets upon issueing another !winner or when you finalize the giveaway.

  - [ ] Settings configurable via discord buttons in addition to the already existant chat commands.